CSS Colors

 HSL Values

-HSL stands for Hue, Saturation, and Lightness.
-It offers a more intuitive way to pick colors.
+HSL stands for Hue, Saturation, Lightness — a format designed to be more intuitive for humans.

 Example: